mothership-ec/cog-mothership-commerce/readme.md

 * Add comments to all columns in database tables
 * Figure out how to easily get the *first* shipping on an order?
 	* Might be easier to just not allow multiple shipping for now
+* Add all the Entities

+## Suggestions

+* For backwards compatibility, we might need to add a static method to `Order\Order` to quickly get an order by ID without directly using the loader.
+Hopefully not, though!